Skip to main content Scroll Top

-15 Ways to Use Play-Doh in the Middle and High School Classroom
+15 Ways to Use Play-Doh to Increase Student Engagement in Middle & High School Classrooms

 Written by: Carrie Wisehart

 Play-Doh – especially the kind that lasts – can be expensive.
 If you don’t know how to get enough Play-Doh, you can put it on your syllabus as an optional item for parents and students to donate.
 I also added some Play-Doh packs to my Amazon Wish List in the fall.
 Parent Night is a great time to advertise your Play-Doh engagement strategy.
 Students and parents are so excited about the possibility of Play-Doh that many of them bring in more than one tub!
-I have compiled a list of 15 activities I used Play-Doh for in my Language Arts, AP English, and World Studies (PBL English/World History) classroom.
-But these activities are broad enough they can be used in many classrooms at both the middle and high school level.
+I have compiled a list of 15 Play-Doh activities I used in my Language Arts, AP English, and World Studies (PBL English/World History) classroom.
+But these activities are broad enough that they can be used in many classrooms at both the middle and high school level.
 These activities can relate to any reading assignments, vocabulary attainment, and/or reflection on topics that require student assessment.
+Play-Doh is a simple, hands-on strategy that engages students in learning at increased levels!

 Feel free to use all the ideas listed below, but if you’d like the handouts, click this link!